-Identified Need: Housing (Renter) - Even though the City implemented a new Rental Rehabilitation Program, rehabilitation projects requests were lacking as they have been the past few years and zero (0) rental rehabilitations were completed in the 2012 program year.
+Identified Need: Housing (Renter) - Even though the City implemented a new Rental Rehabilitation Program, rehabilitation projects requests were lacking as they have been the past few years and zero (0) rental rehabilitations were completed in the 2013 program year.
 Once again the rental rehabilitation program was short of the five (5) unit goal identified in the Annual Action Plan and five (5) unit goal in the 2010-2014 Consolidated Plan.
 The City hopes to create a more suitable number of rental rehabilitation projects and increase the number of rental units rehabilitated for functionality and new units created.

-Identified Need: Housing (Owner) - 16 owner-occupied houses were rehabilitated in the 2012 program year, with a total of 77 persons occupying these 16 households.
+Identified Need: Housing (Owner) - 19 owner-occupied houses were rehabilitated in the 2013 program year, with a total of 41 persons occupying these 19 households.
 The housing rehabilitation program helps to maintain existing housing stock and keeps homes in safe and good condition for LMI homeowners.
 Given the financing structure of the zero-interest, zero payment loans, the LMI owner is not burdened with loan payments, which allows more income to be expended on other suitable living environment necessities.
 Payment of the rehabilitation loan is made at the owners/borrows discretion or when the house changes ownership, whichever comes first.
-Also, CDBG funds were provided to one (1) LMI households (1 total LMI individuals) who completed the Homebuyer Assistance Program.
-Additionally, \$37,518 in grants were given to ten (10) of the sixteen (16) completed housing rehabilitation projects (63 percent) to reduce lead-based paint hazards.
+Additionally, \$11,935 in grants were given to 6 of the completed housing rehabilitation projects to reduce lead-based paint hazards.